amarie401/surf-paddle/README.md

 # surf-paddle
-Utilizing semantic markup, sass, &amp; css properties to develop from a pre-given mockup
+Utilizing semantic markup, sass, &amp; css properties to develop from a pre-given mockup (not responsive yet)